xakur/soppusite/_posts/2023-11-28-the-easiest-way-to-love-yourself.md

 Despite all the emotional and physical challenges which includes hardships, mistakes, sadness, anger, disappointments, nastiness, unfairness, setbacks, failures&#8212;you name it&#8212;in life, your body is still here supporting yourself!

-Your body is still living and breathing. **Every organ in your body is still working and functioning,** enabling you to move about freely and do things as you wish, including daily activities; breathing, eating, walking, sleeping, etc.
+Your body is still living and breathing. **Every organ in your body is still working and functioning,** enabling you to move about freely and do things as you wish (including daily activities; breathing, eating, walking, sleeping, etc.)

 ![Woman Studying Anatomy](https://images.pexels.com/photos/3059750/pexels-photo-3059750.jpeg)